 Fleur de Sel and String Beans with Garlic is a perfect marriage.
 The salt gives the beans a delicate flavor and enhances the flavor of the garlic.
 This type of salt must be used in moderation because it can make food taste very salty.

 I often buy string beans that have already been cleaned and washed.
 If you can find ready-to-use bags of string beans in your supermarket, buy one or two; you will save time on food preparation and cooking.
-If you have someone in your household who just love to trim, clean and wash fresh beans, you are lucky.
+If you have someone in your household who just loves to trim, clean and wash fresh beans, you are lucky.
 If not, you are out of luck.
 Buying packaged greens beans is the perfect choice for you.

 The recipe only uses beans, fresh garlic, oil, Fleur de Sel, and water – Very simple.
 The fresh garlic is cooked in the oil for about 1 to 2 minutes, and all the ingredients are added, and everything is cooked covered for 20 minutes.
 I added very little water because I wanted the beans to slowly cook in their juice.